Arctic Circle Trail

 The Arctic Circle Trail offers an unparalleled immersion into Greenland's vast, untouched wilderness, where you're more likely to encounter reindeer than humans.
 Traverse 160 kilometers of tundra, crystal-clear fishing lakes, and Arctic silence, all under the ethereal glow of the Midnight Sun.

-Prepare for an unforgettable adventure as you embark on one of the world’s iconic treks.
+Prepare for an adventure treking Arctic Circle Trail.
 This overview provides essential details on routes, difficulty, costs, and the best times to go, helping you plan a successful trek.

 When to go